-Digital menu boards not only showcase the items you prepare in your restaurants, they allow you to create a customer experience tailored to the personal tastes of everyone who walks into your stores.
+Digital menu boards not only showcase the items you prepare in your restaurants, but they also allow you to create a customer experience tailored to the personal tastes of everyone who walks into your stores.
 For a sandwich item, you may design a call-out that is placed next to the product and encourages the purchase of a drink.
 A pizza restaurant may use call-outs featuring additional toppings that can be added for a nominal price.
 Call-outs that are vibrant or even animated can better capture attention and help you increase the average ticket size.

 Everything that you include on your digital menu boards must have a strategic purpose.
 Boards that are too full, cluttered, or excessively animated are difficult for customers to understand.
 Instead of listing every item that you offer at your restaurants all at once, consider featuring your more popular items and rotating them with other products every few minutes.
 This fosters menu clarity and reduces perceived order wait times by 15% or more, which helps enhance your guest experience.
 Blank space, when used tactically, can augment the overall performance of your boards.

 LET WAND HELP DESIGN YOUR DIGITAL MENU BOARDS

 WAND is the leading Digital Menu Technology provider for multi-unit restaurant concepts.
 Backed by years of professional graphic design and animation experience, the WAND Digital Agency is skilled at creating award-winning digital content that will give your menu boards the movement and appearance they need to represent your brand and engage your customers.
 Contact us today!